Our Monthly Travel Expense Log

 Saving for the future, investing and giving

 We are also actively saving and investing for the future.
+We have retirement funds we’re building, savings and investments (all moderate – nothing large enough to fully retire early…. yet.)
 We also are pretty quick to invest in others – supporting innovation, donating to a cause we believe in, etc.

 So.. as you can see, between being debt free and having containment on living costs, it doesn’t have to take much to live a very sustainable, exciting and full time traveling lifestyle.
 For us, it’s substantially less expensive than when we lived in fixed homes with rent/mortgage, upkeep, utilities, etc. Others are far more frugal than us and able to live for substantially less, and others live far more extravagantly.
 Kinda like any other lifestyle, really.